Four of Diamonds

-Four of Diamonds are an English girl group composed of Caroline Alvares, Lauren Rammell, Sophia Saffarian and Yasmin Broom.
-In 2016, they competed in the thirteenth series of The X Factor, where they finished in eighth place.
+Four of Diamonds were an English girl group composed of Caroline Alvares, Lauren Rammell, Sophia Saffarian and Yasmin Broom.
+In 2016, they competed in the thirteenth series of The X Factor, where they were the fifth contestant eliminated.
 In 2018, they were signed to EMI Records.
+After four years together, they went on an indefinite hiatus in 2020.

 History

 2016–2017: The X Factor

 A week before their audition for The X Factor, the group chose their name in a rehearsal studio, inspired by a card game they were playing.
 They narrowed their options down to Four of Diamonds and Four of Hearts.
 They went with Four of Diamonds because of how popular diamonds are, as well as how strong the stones can be.

 Four of Diamonds auditioned for The X Factor in the third set of room auditions, performing "No" by Meghan Trainor.
 They then progressed to bootcamp and the six-chair challenge, gaining a seat and making it through to judges' houses, mentored by Louis Walsh.
 They were eventually sent home by Walsh.
 However, on 10 October 2016, it was announced that Four of Diamonds would take Brooks Way's place for the remainder of the live shows, starting in week 2.
 In week three, Four of Diamonds were in the bottom two against Relley C. They sang "Who Are You" by Fifth Harmony and were saved by Walsh, Nicole Scherzinger and Simon Cowell.
 Voting statistics revealed that Relley C received more votes than Four of Diamonds in the main vote, meaning if Cowell sent the result to deadlock, Relley C would have been saved.
 The following week, they were in the bottom two against Gifty Louise; they sang "The Voice Within" by Christina Aguilera and were saved by Walsh, Scherzinger and Sharon Osbourne.
 Once again, Four of Diamonds came behind Louise in the main public vote meaning that if Osbourne sent the result to deadlock, Louise would have been saved.
 They were sent home on week 5, after a sing-off against Saara Aalto, when only Walsh voted to save them.
 In this sing-off, they sang "When You Believe" by Whitney Houston and Mariah Carey.
 However, voting statistics revealed that Four of Diamonds and Aalto received more votes than Sam Lavery in the public main vote; meaning if there was no lifeline vote, or if Aalto won the lifeline vote, Four of Diamonds would have competed against Lavery in the final showdown instead of Aalto.
 Additionally, in that scenario, if the result went to deadlock, Four of Diamonds would have been saved and Lavery would have been eliminated.
 Following the conclusion of the series, the final eight contestants co-headlined The X Factor Live Tour around in 2017.
 As part of this concert tour, Four of Diamonds performed to over 200,000 people across the United Kingdom.